Yackob94/PaperRound/PaperRound.Specs/Assumptions.md

 1 5 3 7 2 4 6

 ### Numbers must be on a single line
-Any file with a line count > 1 will be marked as invalid
+No file will ever contain more than one line of numbers

+### File always contains numbers
+The file will always contain numbers